 A consensus sequence is a set of proteins, or nucleotides in deoxyribonucleic acid (DNA), that appears regularly.
-The amino acids adenine, guanine, cytosine, and thymine make up genetic sequences in DNA.
-Molecular biologists often use statistics to predict where a certain sequence of them will be, or to understand where particular molecules tend to bind.
-Where the amino acid sequences remain the same and where they tend to vary can be represented by a formula.
-In the case of a consensus promoter sequence, a particular type of enzyme can bind to sites of similarly sequenced proteins.
+DNA is composed of nucleotides and each nucleotide is composed of a phosphate, a sugar and a nitrogen base.
+Nitrogen bases can be adenine (A), thymine (T), guanine (G) and cytosine (C).
+The sequence of these chemical bases determine the genetic code of an organism.
+The genetic code is like an instruction upon which an organism is built and maintained.
+Molecular biologists often use statistics to predict the location of sequences, or to understand where particular molecules tend to bind.
+Formulas can be used to represent locations where amino acid sequences remain the same and locations where they vary.
+In the case of a consensus promoter sequence,for example, a particular type of enzyme can bind to sites of similarly sequenced proteins.

 Geneticists, like researchers in many scientific disciplines, often use substitutions to simplify complex systems.
 There are so many amino acid bases and genes in the body that scientists cannot count them unless there is some general system for doing so.
 A consensus sequence can appear in many locations in DNA as well in various living things.
 The similarities and differences that tend to occur can be indicated by a formula.

 Statistically, scientists can classify genetic sequences to look for patterns.
 Repeating patterns, called sequence motifs, are generally used to represent genetic areas that control specific biological processes.
 Consensus sequences can also offer insight into how proteins are synthesized or how molecules are guided within a cell.